anthochou/alg/README.md

 If you have a limited RAM memory(8GO or less), you might encounter issues installing airflow, try to allocate as much memory as possible to Docker following those instructions: https://docs.microsoft.com/en-ie/windows/wsl/wsl-config

-Copy "docker-compose.yml" and "Dockerfile" from the "docker" folder to your docker home folder
+Copy "docker-compose.yml" and "Dockerfile" from the "docker" folder to your docker home folder.

 To install the environment, run in your command line:
 > docker-compose up